lauralorenz/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 **Renaming a cluster**: Since a `cluster.clusterset.k8s.io ClusterProperty` must be immutable for the duration of its *membership* in a given ClusterSet, the property contents can be "changed" by unregistering the cluster from the ClusterSet and reregistering it with the new name.

 **Reusing cluster names**: Since an `cluster.clusterset.k8s.io ClusterProperty` has no restrictions on whether or not a ClusterProperty can be repeatable, if a cluster unregisters from a ClusterSet it is permitted under this standard to rejoin later with the same `cluster.clusterset.k8s.io ClusterProperty` it had before.
 Similarly, a *different* cluster could join a ClusterSet with the same `cluster.clusterset.k8s.io ClusterProperty` that had been used by another cluster previously, as long as both do not have membership in the same ClusterSet at the same time.
 Finally, two or more clusters may have the same `cluster.clusterset.k8s.io ClusterProperty` concurrently (though they **should** not; see "Uniqueness" above) *as long as* they both do not have membership in the same ClusterSet.

+**TODO: one or more labels in the cluster.clusterset.k8s.io ClusterProperty**

 #### Property: `clusterset.k8s.io`